Which school do you want to support?

 Against most expectations, the strategy worked.
 Voters understood that education funding was in crisis, perhaps partly because there were two education funding measures on the same ballot.
 Proposition 30 was the smaller of the two measures.

-Was it the tightening belt of falling revenues that made passage of LCFF possible?
-Or was it the lifeline of sustaining revenue offered by passage of Prop 30?
+Was it the tightening belt of falling revenues that made the passage of LCFF possible?
+Or was it the lifeline of sustaining revenue offered by the passage of Prop 30?
 Political conditions of the moment were unusually straightforward: one party (the Democrats) held secure majorities in both houses, with clear leadership from Jerry Brown, an experienced Governor of the same party.

 Whatever the combination of factors at play, the passage of LCFF was a top-down policy change that presented local leaders with new power.
 This change was such an unexpected and dramatic outcome that the Stuart and Kabcenell Foundations commissioned documentary research about how it happened.
-A set of follow-up studies was released in 2018 under the name: Getting Down to Facts II
+A set of follow-up studies was released in 2018 under the name: Getting Down to Facts II.

 One of the key messages of Ed100 is that education is a complex system.
 There is no one magic answer.